Total pageviews

 ______________________________________________________________________________

-Wiidosendiwag Ojibwe style wedding bands by Zhaawano
+Wiidosendiwag storytelling rings by Zhaawano

 ________________________________________________________________________________

-The capricious, smooth-flowing outline drawing designs of the wedding rings, styled after the rock art-inspired imagery founded by the Canadian Woodland School, combine a highly stylized Midewiwin Life Road with the sign of the Wolf, in the form of a paw.
+The capricious, smooth-flowing outline drawing designs of the rings, styled after the rock art-inspired imagery founded by the Canadian Woodland School, combine a highly stylized Midewiwin Life Road with the sign of the Wolf, in the form of a paw.
 This wolf paw, visible in the ring interiors, is introduced as a symbol of humility in the context of the story that I share with you today.

 It is widely understood that like the wolves, Ojibwe Anishinaabe communities throughout the centuries have struggled for survival.
 This means that the health and survival of the People are undeniably and inseparably linked to that of the wolf.
 The design of these rings symbolize the fact that the paths of the Wolf and the People have always run parallel to each other.

-The wedding rings, which I titled Wiidosendiwag (They Walk with Each Other) are 0.315 inch (8 mm) wide and consist of an exterior of white gold and an interior of yellow gold.
+The rings, which I titled Wiidosendiwag (They Walk with Each Other) are 0.315 inch (8 mm) wide and consist of an exterior of white gold and an interior of yellow gold.
 The designs of both interiors and exteriors of the rings – a sheet of white gold and a sheet of yellow gold - were cut out with the aid of a jeweler’s saw, after which both sheets have been soldered together and shaped into a ring by hammering it around a ring mandrel.

 The cut out design of the rings’ exteriors is a capricious path surrounded by “energy speckles” and characterized by seven tangents, or “side roads.”
 The design symbolizes the Life Road – which can either be seen as a path with seven sharp bends or a path consisting of four hills representing the stages of human life.
 It is a sacred diagram originally engraved in midewiigwaasag (sacred birch bark scrolls) and ceremonially kept within the caches of the age-old Ojibwe Spiritual and Medicinal Society (or Lodge) called Midewiwin.
 Throughout the ages, Midewiwin has been, and still is, the most prominent keeper of the rituals, songs, science, and migratory traditions of the Anishinaabeg Peoples.